DL&W’s primary differentiator: Anthracite.

 Riding on a DL&W train meant arriving with your clothing clean, your mood unspoiled, and your luggage free from ash.
 The company’s reputation for cleanliness and care helped distinguish it from competitors, especially on commuter and intercity routes.

 Anthracite became part of the railroad’s public identity.
-The comfort it offered, especially to refined and well-dressed travelers in close quarters, became one of the DL&W’s most marketable qualities.
-The company built this promise into its legacy from day one.
+The comfort it offered to refined and well-dressed travelers in close quarters became one of the DL&W’s most marketable qualities.
+The company built this brand promise into its legacy from day one.

 The war years and beyond

-By 1917, the year construction wrapped on Buffalo’s DL&W terminal, railroads were under enormous pressure.
-The United States had entered World War I, and troops and materials needed to move quickly and efficiently across the country.
+By 1917, the year construction wrapped on Buffalo’s DL&W terminal station, railroads were under enormous pressure.
+The United States had entered World War I, and troops and supplies needed to be moved quickly and efficiently across the country.

-At its peak, the rail system included over 250,000 miles of track and employed nearly two million workers.
+At its peak, the U.S. rail system included over 250,000 miles of track and employed nearly two million workers.
 Federal oversight temporarily replaced private operations to meet wartime demands.
-As passenger and freight service increased, railroads increased their footprint in towns and cities throughout the United States.
+As passenger and freight services increased, railroads expanded their presence in towns and cities throughout the United States.
 While increased rail service provided jobs and commerce, the stations and the tracks defined (and often divided) neighborhoods.
-None more so than the Old First Ward neighborhood of Buffalo surrounding the DL&W terminal.
+(Note: Perhaps only few more than Buffalo’s First Ward, the neighborhood surrounding the DL&W terminal.)

-In Buffalo, that model took physical form in the DL&W terminal: a place shaped by wartime urgency, industrial innovation, and the ambitions of a city on the rise.
-What began as a response to national demand became a lasting piece of local infrastructure, embedding itself in the daily rhythms of labor, travel, and neighborhood life for decades to come.
+In Buffalo, that model took physical form in the DL&W train terminal: a building shaped by wartime urgency, industrial innovation, and the ambitions of a city on the rise.
+This response to national demand eventually became an enduring element of local infrastructure, embedding itself in the daily rhythms of labor and travel for decades to come.